an-sh7/MetdataRV/README.md

 ## How to Use

+1. **Download Python**: This app is created in python, So gotta have [Python](https://www.python.org/) installed.

-1. **Download exiftool**: If you don't want to use the exiftool provided in repository, download exiftool from the [official website](https://exiftool.org/).
+2. **Download exiftool**: If you don't want to use the exiftool provided in repository, download exiftool from the [official website](https://exiftool.org/).
 Extract the ZIP file and rename the executable to `exiftool.exe`.

-2. **Setup**: Ensure that all files, including the Python script, the `exiftool.exe` are placed in the same folder.
+3. **Setup**: Ensure that all files, including the Python script, the `exiftool.exe` are placed in the same folder.

-3. **Run the Program**: To Start the program use `RunApp.bat`.
+4. **Run the Program**: To Start the program use `RunApp.bat`.

-4. **Options**:
+5. **Options**:
-   - Select a button for reading data or removing data
+   - Select a button for reading data or removing data or get trolled

-5. **Output**: Depending on your choice, the program will either remove metadata from the specified file(s) or display the metadata information.
+6. **Output**: Depending on your choice, the program will either remove metadata from the specified file(s) or display the metadata information.

 ## Additional Information